 This generation has forgotten what it is like to have ENOUGH.

 This generation has forgotten how to make friends.
 To think you would already call someone you recently met, looked up and ‘added’ on Facebook, a FRIEND.
-It’s quite different to the traditional way of making friends where two people meet, shake hands, engage in small talk, move on to deep conversations over coffee, read each other’s facial expressions and body language.
-Back then we read people for what we see them, how they talk andtheir subtle body language.
-Now all we read are blatant Facebook Status Updates, selfies and #HumbleBrags.
+It’s quite different to the traditional way of making friends where two people meet, shake hands, engage in small talk, move on to deep conversations over coffee, read each other’s facial expressions and gestures.
+Back then we read people for what we see them, how they talk down to their subtlest body language.
+Now all we read are blatant Facebook Status Updates, selfies and (the cause of all self-pity, the ever famous) #HumbleBrags.

 That is not the type of friendship that makes us people.
 That type of friendship negates the mission of social media to bring us together.